 BSUH NHS Trust welcomes all trans staff and patients.
-It collaborates with local and national gender identity organisations to develop policies and processes which are inclusive of trans and non-binary identities.
-The Trust regularly participates in events to raise awareness of gender identity issues.
+It collaborates with local and national organisations to develop policies and processes which respect trans and non-binary identities.
+The Trust regularly participates in events to raise awareness of gender issues.

 Our individual identity determines how we see ourselves, how others perceive us and how socio-cultural-economic-political institutions, structures and histories define and reflect us.
 Identity is our core and it is recognised as such by equality legislation.

 It is the responsibility of all staff to:

 - Treat all colleagues with dignity and respect, regardless of gender.

 - Be familiar with inclusive language and terminology.